negabakuru/WebSlideshow/README.txt

 3. *** Repeat step 2 whenever you add/remove/rename images or update the settings. ***

 Notes
-    - settings.js can be opened & edited manually in any text editor. (includes slide duration & mode settings)
+    - settings.js can be opened & edited manually in any text editor.
+    - The same settings can be set in Lively if you run the webpage as a Lively wallpaper.
     - Filenames with uncommon characters may not display